 How do business owners encourage employees to return to work once the “stay-at-home” order is rescinded?
-In many cases, staying at home and collecting unemployment benefits may seem like a better deal to employees than returning to work and collecting regular wages.
+In many cases, staying at home and collecting unemployment benefits may seem like a better deal to employees than returning and collecting regular wages.
 Although enhanced unemployment benefits ($600 per week) provided by the Coronavirus Aid, Relief, and Economic Security (CARES) Act will end on July 31, some employees may be hesitant to return to work before then.

 Business owners should document the rehire (return to work) offer, providing information about safety measures (social distancing, face masks, gloves, increased cleaning, etc.) and changes to work schedules if necessary.
 In addition, employers should explain that employees may lose their eligibility for unemployment benefits if they refuse to return to work.
 From the Louisiana Workforce Commission (LWC) website: